DROUGHT MONITOR: Parts of central Illinois still abnormally dry - NewsBreak

 Introducing the new director of the Illinois Department of Public Health Thursday, the Pritzker administration is updating the state on a couple of health policy issues.
 Gov. J.B.
 Pritzker announced additional funding for the state’s Title X program, which aims to expand reproductive healthcare in Illinois.
 “The Illinois Department...

-Illinois quick hits: State criticized for unaccountable unemployment fraud; historic rainfall recorded
+NORMAL (Heart of Illinois ABC) - Illinois State opened its fall football training camp Friday at Hancock Stadium.
+The Redbirds have a fresh look this season with a new QB in Minnesota transfer Zack Annexstad.
+After a disappointing season a year ago, coach Brock Spack says he’s excited to get...

+Federal report calls out Illinois Department of Employment Security for failing to disclose data on misspending

-Illinois criticized for unaccountable unemployment fraud.
-The U.S. Department of Labor wants to know how much money was misspent by the state of Illinois, but the Illinois Department of Employment Security hasn’t shared that information.
-Now, IDES has once again been called out by the federal government in a scathing report released Wednesday.
-The report by the Inspector General criticizes Illinois and other states for failing to submit required information on the taxpayer dollars spent on federal programs created during the pandemic.
+CHICAGO (CBS) -- The U.S. Department of Labor wants to know how much of your money was misspent by the State of Illinois, but the Illinois Department of Employment Security isn't sharing that information.
+Thus, IDES has again been called out by the federal government in a scathing report just released Wednesday afternoon.
+As CBS 2's Tara Molina reported, the report from the U.S. Department of Labor's Office of the Inspector General asking for immediate attention and action.
+It calls out Illinois and other states for failing to submit required information on the taxpayer dollars spent on federal...

 Comments / 0